 As part of this plan, Oak Elementary and our families develop that explains how parents and teachers will will develop a school-parent compact, which is an reviewed and updated annually based on feedback agreement that parents, teachers, and students will work together to make sure all our students reach from parents, students, and teachers during the grade-level standards.
-The compacts will be need another copy.
+The compacts will be community to improve student academic achievement.
+All meetings for parents family engagement to support a partnership among the school, parents, and the Oak Elementary will host the following events to build the capacity for strong and family members will be held twice during the day in the morning before school and in the evening at 7:00 pm.